RoamJS/query-builder/README.md

 Example: `[[queries/Demo]]`

-### Query Blocks

-The above UI is also available as a block component.
-This allows you to create several on a page, wherever on the page you want.
-To create one, simply add `{{query block}}` to any block on the page.

 ### Query Drawer

 The above UI is also available as a left hand drawer, accessible from the command palette.
 This allows you to execute a query no matter where in your graph you are.

 To open, enter `Open Query Drawer` from the Roam Command Palette.
 ### Usage

-Navigate to a [Query Page](#query-pages), create a [Query Block](#query-blocks), or open the [Query Drawer](#query-drawer) to begin to create your query.
+Create a [Query Block](#query-blocks), navigate to a [Query Page](#query-pages), or open the [Query Drawer](#query-drawer) to begin to building your query.
 You can use this editor to create and save a query.

 There are two important parts to a query: [Conditions](#conditions) and [Selections](#selections).